ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 # Who this book is for?

-This series can be useful for a variety of readers, but I wrote it with two main target audiences in mind.
-One of these target audiences is university students learning about data intelligence field, including those who are starting a career in data science and artificial intelligence.
-The other target audience is professionals working in other fields, who do not have a data science, statistics or programming background but want to rapidly acquire one and expand their career.
+This book can be useful for a variety of readers, but I wrote it with two main target audiences in mind.
+One of these target audiences is university students learning about data intelligence field, including those who are starting a career in data intelligence.
+The other target audience is professionals working in other fields, who do not have a data or technology background but want to rapidly acquire one and expand their career.

 There is no assumption or prerequisites for a reader to cover before reading this series.

 Looks interesting?
 Stay tuned to read the upcoming post as soon as it is published.

-> Please note that this book does not cover data intelligence concepts.
+> Please note that this book does not solely cover typical data intelligence concepts.

-Consider it as a personal coach to launch your career in data intelligence field who gives you enough exposure to the field so that you can yourself prepare a roadmap of your data intelligence journey.
+Consider it as a personal coach to launch your career in data intelligence field which gives you enough exposure to the field so that you can yourself prepare a roadmap of your data intelligence journey.

 | [Previous](https://ankit-rathi.github.io/dsai-ssh/about-the-author/)  | [Table of Contents](https://ankit-rathi.github.io/dsai-ssh/) | [Next](https://ankit-rathi.github.io/dsai-ssh/understanding-the-big-picture/)  |